MQCybersec/mqcybersec-website/src/content/writeups/picoctf-serpentine.md

 ctf: "PicoCTF"
 category: "general"
 author: "sclux7"
-# image: "./sample/"
 section: "PicoCTF"
 ---

 # Understanding the challenge
-First we "wget [file link]" and second we run the program to see what it does.
+First we `wget [file link]` and second we run the program to see what it does.

 The program lets us choose whether we want to receive an encouragement, print the flag or quit.
 Of course, we print an encouragement.
 "You can do it!"

 Yes we can snake program, yes we can.

 Let's now see what happens when we print the flag.

 "Oops!
 I must have misplaced the print_flag function!
 Check my source code!"

 Let's do exactly what the program tells us to.

-We "cat serpentine.py" and get to reading.
+We `cat serpentine.py` and get to reading.
 At the top of the file, we see some awfully useful looking code:
 ```python
 def str_xor(secret, key):
     #extend key to secret length